agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 ---
 mystnb:
   figure:
-    caption: 3D scatter plot of a simulated elastic scattering reaction between a {math}`{}^{10}\mathrm{C}` beam and a {math}`{}^{10}\mathrm{C}` gas target.
-The simulation parameters match the experimental parameters described in {numref}`experiment`.
+    caption: 3D scatter plot of the simulated elastic scattering reaction shown in {numref}`ransac-greedy-3-labels`.
-      The beam direction is given by the {math}`\hat{y}` axis.
-Three track labels are indicated by the colour map, with a fourth outlier label given by -1.
-For the same reaction as depicted in {numref}`ransac-greedy-3-labels`, it can be seen that the PeARL fit (with line intervals) avoids the discontinuity in the reconstructed  incident beam (blue) track.
+      Three track labels given by the PeARL algorithm are indicated by the colour map.
+In comparison to {numref}`ransac-greedy-3-labels`, it can be seen that the PeARL fit (with line intervals) avoids the discontinuity in the reconstructed incident beam (blue) track.
 As such, the labelling of the scattered beam (yellow) track has more support.
 The degree of overfitting in the light product (purple) track is also much diminished, and all clusters are considered inliers.
     name: pearl-greedy-3-labels
   image: